pycom/pydocs/pybytes/introduction.md

 ## What is Pybytes?

-Pybytes is an IoT Ecosystem that empowers you by granting full control of all your Pycom devices.
+Pybytes is an IoT platform that empowers you by granting full control of all your Pycom devices.

 With Pybytes you have control over your device's data stream and more: